 Business Continuity Identifies New Requirements

-As we all adapt and change in real time, the lessons we are learning range from the practical and tactical to the strategic.
+As we all adapt and change in real-time, the lessons we are learning range from the practical and tactical to the strategic.
 There is a nice injection of humanity and corporate social responsibility in there as well – witness streaming firms giving away content, and cable firms loosening bandwidth caps.
-There are a number of ways that businesses are working to inject a lot more service into their customer service actions, taking advantage of digital thinking in new and different ways.
+There are many ways that businesses are working to inject a lot more service into their customer service actions, taking advantage of digital thinking in new and different ways.

 - Another software vendor told me about a new offering for their customers, an add-in to the base product (process automation software).
-This new add-in makes it easier to automate certain processes supporting remote workers and data center personnel.
-Free access to this add-in is an extremely helpful thing in the moment, and the customers are very appreciative.
-In addition, it is a live, hands-on demo that will be very valuable, especially when things settle down.
+This new add-in makes it easier to automate specific processes supporting remote workers and data center personnel.
+Free access to this add-in is a beneficial thing in the moment, and the customers are very appreciative.
+Also, it is a live, hands-on demo that will be very valuable, especially when things settle down.
 If the customer sees and appreciates ongoing value in the new capability, they will buy it.
 If not, they can simply uninstall.
 The customer goodwill generated in this case is amazingly valuable.

 Finally, a story that reflects the transition many are going through.
-Virtual operations is fast becoming the new normal – when does the extended support stop, how much is enough?
+Virtual operations are fast becoming the new normal – when does the extended support stop, how much is enough?

-Lessons Learned – … but how are you balancing cost controls and innovation / flexibility?
+Lessons Learned – … but how are you balancing cost controls and innovation/flexibility?
 I have a large screen on my desk, can I get one at home?
-I have two monitors at my desk, can I get a second at home?
+I have two monitors in my office, can I get a second at home?
 Is WFH going to lead to dual workstations for everyone (home and work)?
-How are you going to balance overhead costs to support a widely dispersed work force?
+How are you going to balance overhead costs to support a widely dispersed workforce?
 Many operating areas of the company are scrubbing their budgets and conserving cash – businesses need to make sure that the investments in people continue, but do so in a way that makes sense for the long term.

 What’s In Your Digital Business Continuity Plan?

 Few, if any, organizations have planned for a disruptive event such as COVID-19.
-We are all being tested in a number of ways – personally and professionally, with an emphasis on the human impact.
+We are all being tested in many ways – personally and professionally, with an emphasis on the human side of things.
 This is something that is impacting the entire world – and our businesses, our neighborhoods, and our homes.